 [t]he SWPPP in Part I.C. shall specifically address the adequacy of containment of leaks and spills in storage areas (from Drums, Additive Tanks, Petroleum Product Tanks, etc.) and truck loading area(s).
 Adequate containment must exist at these locations so as to prevent untreated discharges from reaching any surface water.

-Ex.
-A, Permit Part I.B.5 at 11.
+2011 Permit Part I.B.5, Ex.
+A at 11; 2019 Permit Part I.B.5, Ex.
+L at 15.